cjanie/scheduler_api/README.md

 1. To run the application

-If you don't have the Java environnement installed but Docker installed you can run the application in a docker container, using the following command lines:
+If you don't have the Java environnement installed but Docker installed you can run the application in a Docker container, using the following command lines:

     cd path/to/the/application/folder/containing/the/Dockerfile